Thrift Tips + Treasures

 At this point in my life, I’d consider myself a thriftanista + I’ve picked up a few tips along the way to make a thrifting experience a successful one!

-Weekends are consignment stores busiest days.
+- Go in the middle of the week- Weekends are consignment stores busiest days.
 There’s nothing worse than sorting through racks of clothes because people just throw them back carelessly.
 You’ll find clean + organized racks on a Tuesday or Wednesday when they are the slowest.
 Plus, you’re likely to score better deals on slower days when there’s not crowds of people taking all the best finds.

-Most thrift + consignment stores have daily sales.
+- Look for sales- Most thrift + consignment stores have daily sales.
 Items with a specific colored sticker can be up to 30%, 50% or sometimes even 75% off their already reduced price.
 To get an even bigger bang for your buck, only shop their sales.

-It is SO easy to get carried away when you’re out thrifting because everything is so damn cheap but make sure you only buy what you really love.
+- buy what you love- It is SO easy to get carried away when you’re out thrifting because everything is so damn cheap but make sure you only buy what you really love.
 Ask yourself, how often will I wear this?
 Do I have something similar to this already?
 Is this one of a kind?
 There are times I’ll buy something I only kind of like then I forget about it + never see it again.
 My closet is already at maximum capacity so I really only want to purchase items that are unique or I’ll wear often.

 With those tips in mind, I decided to go thrifting + found some treasures to share with you all.
 The first stop was Buffalo Exchange.
 I’ve had a big bag of clothes, just sitting in my car waiting to be sorted through, sold + donated.
 At Buffalo Exchange, I received a measly $8 cash back.
 Not the best in sales this time around but hey, I took my $8 + went to the friendly Goodwill next door.
 At first, I felt overwhelmed when I saw SO MANY THINGS but remember, that’s one of the joys of thrifting!
 You’re not going to find the perfect item at first sight — you gotta look around + have fun with it.
 An hour later, I had a stack of clothes hanging off my arm, cutting off my circulation.
 Thankfully, one of my girlfriends was there to assist me with what I should keep + what I should put back.
 I decided on 4 pieces, which cost me $18.
 Using the $8 from Buffalo Exchange earlier, I paid $10 out of pocket.
 Not a bad deal.
 Below are the items I picked out.
 Let me know what you guys think!